guillaumebriday/rails-vue-cli/README.md

 ```

 It means that Rails will dispatch any requests to the `app/views/application.html.erb` view.
-The Vue router is responsible to handle that request with the correct component after the first load of the page.
+The Vue router is responsible to handle that requests with the correct components after the first load of the page.

-For every API requests, we use the `:api` namespace to serve json in the same application that Vue cli can use.
+For every API requests, we use the `:api` namespace to serve JSON in the same application that Vue CLI can use.

 In the `frontend/vue.config.js`: